AlexFanw/alexfanw.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm a Ph.D. student supervised by [Prof.Yangqiu Song](https://www.cse.ust.hk/~yqsong/) in Computer Science and Engineering at the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).
-Currently, I am a research intern at Amazon Rufus LLM in Palo Alto, working with [Dr. Wenlin Yao](https://scholar.google.com/citations?user=qwo2A24AAAAJ) and [Dr. Zheng Li](https://scholar.google.com.hk/citations?user=P6fwn4AAAAAJ&hl).
+Currently, I am a research intern at applied scientist intern at Amazon Stores Foundational AI, working with [Dr. Wenlin Yao](https://scholar.google.com/citations?user=qwo2A24AAAAJ) and [Dr. Zheng Li](https://scholar.google.com.hk/citations?user=P6fwn4AAAAAJ&hl).
+Prior to that, I obtained my M.Sc. degree in Big Data Technology from HKUST, and my B.Eng. degree in Computer Science from [Huazhong University of Science and Technology (HUST)](https://hust.edu.cn/).

+🚀 *I am looking for internships related to reinforcement learning and LLM-based agents starting from 2026 Spring.
+Feel free to reach out if you have any opportunities!*

 ## <font color="#FF0000">News</font>
+- Sep 2025: One survey paper on entity and event conceptualization is accepted by EMNLP 2025.
 - Jul 2025: I am serving as an **Area Chair** for the ACL Rolling Review (July 2025).
+- Jun 2025: I start my internship at Amazon Stores Foundational AI as an Applied Scientist Intern.
-- Jan 2025: One paper is accepted by NAACL 2025.
+- Jan 2025: One paper about privacy checklist is accepted by NAACL 2025.
 - Nov 2024: First-authored paper on legal grounding in privacy domain has been awarded the ***<font color="#FF0000">outstanding paper</font>*** 🏆 at EMNLP 2024!
 - Sep 2024: Three papers are accepted by EMNLP 2024.
 Topics cover legal alignment, theory of mind, and text-to-table summarization.
 See you in Miami!
 - May 2024: Two papers are accepted by ACL 2024.
 Topics cover abstract knowledge and differential privacy.
 See you in Thailand!